 Sandy response: Bulletin Insert (color)

 Sandy response: Bulletin Insert (black and white)

-Call to Prayer by church leaders as Hurricane Sandy continues to rage
+Call to Prayer by church leaders as Superstorm Sandy continues to rage

 Sharing the story – where do you see God at work in the storm’s aftermath?